superstarlifter/doc/docs/how_to/calculate.md

 <img src="../assets/calc_12.png"  style="width:600px" class="border"></img>

-- Rolled up by week we can see the *Calculate before* profit margin of the totals vs the  *Calculate after* total of each week's profit margin.
+- Rolled-up by week we can see the *Calculate before* profit margin of the totals vs the  *Calculate after* total of each week's profit margin.

 <img src="../assets/calc_13.jpg"  style="width:600px" class="border"></img>